 2514 (Cont.)
 STATE ORGANIZATION AND GENERAL ADMININISTRATION 10-92

-On October 1, 1990 and thereafter, to Medicaid, Medicare and private pay patients.
+On October 1, 1990 and thereafter, allocation of NF costs for training and competency evaluation of nurse aides must be made to Medicaid, Medicare and private pay patients.
+The allocation is based on patient days of service.

 As of October 1, 1990, continue to claim the allocated Medicaid portion of NF costs as State administrative costs.
 Reimbursement is at the 50 percent administrative matching rate.
-(The Medicare requirement in §4201(b) of OBRA 1987, which amends §1861(v)(1)(E) of the Act, provides that the reimbursement rate for Medicare services take into account, based on patient days of services furnished, the NF costs of complying with the )
+(The Medicare requirement in §4201(b) of OBRA 1987, which amends §1861(v)(1)(E) of the Act, provides that the reimbursement rate for Medicare services take into account, based on patient days of services furnished, the NF costs of complying with the nurse aide training and competency evaluation requirements, including the costs of conducting the nurse aide training and/or competency evaluation programs.)

-C. FFP for State Administrative Costs.--Section 1903(a)(2)(B) of the Act provides that State administrative expenditures incurred for NATCEPs are reimbursed at the 50 percent rate with enhanced funding during the quarters beginning July 1, 1988 and ending .
+C. FFP for State Administrative Costs.--Section 1903(a)(2)(B) of the Act provides that State administrative expenditures incurred for NATCEPs and CEPs are reimbursed at the 50 percent rate with enhanced funding during the nine quarters beginning July 1, 1988 and ending September 30, 1990.
 (The enhanced funding provided in OBRA 1987 was incorporated into §1903(a)(2)(B) of the Act and amended by OBRA 1990.)

-As of October 1, 1990, claim FFP for the Medicaid portion of the State administrative expenditures for the NATCEPs after allocating a portion to Medicare.
+As of October 1, 1990, claim FFP for the Medicaid portion of the State administrative expenditures for the NATCEPs and CEPs after allocating a portion to Medicare.
 There is no allocation of State-incurred administrative expenses to private pay patients or other programs except Medicare.
-Expenditures for your State administrative costs for NATCEPs may include:
+Expenditures for your State administrative costs for NATCEPs and CEPs may include:

-o Specifying those NATCEPs that you approve as meeting Federal requirements;
+o Specifying those NATCEPs and CEPs that you approve as meeting Federal requirements;

-o Deeming individuals to have successfully completed a NATCEP under the provisions of OBRA 1987 and OBRA 1989; and
+o Deeming individuals to have successfully completed a NATCEP or CEP under the provisions of OBRA 1987 and OBRA 1989; and

 o Determining the competency of individuals who are trained by or in a facility based program.

---
+All of the State-incurred administrative costs for NATCEPs and CEPs that are appropriately allocated to Medicaid are claimed by the State on the Form HCFA-64.

--
+The Medicaid/Medicare allocation of the State-incurred administrative costs is computed using a ratio based on the number of participating facilities certified for each program.
+Dually participating facilities are split equally between the programs.

-D. Interagency Agreements.--OBRAs 1987, 1989 .
-You may want to have some of the performed by the survey agency or other State agency.
+D. Interagency Agreements.--OBRAs 1987, 1989 and 1990 set forth your requirements relating to NATCEPs and CEPs.
+You may want to have some of the required activities performed by the survey agency or other State agency.
 If you choose to delegate any part of the function to another State agency, protect the authority of the single State agency, as required by 42 CFR 431.10(e), by entering into an interagency agreement with the agency delegated by you to approve NATCEPs.
 The State plan must specify in comprehensive detail the responsibilities and authority of the agency designated by you.
 Use 42 CFR 431, Subpart M as a guideline for a written interagency agreement in such cases.
 The other agency bills the Medicaid agency for necessary costs which are then claimed for reimbursement on the Form HCFA-64 as Medicaid Administration.

 2-118.18 Rev. 81